machanism-org/machai/ghostwriter/src/site/markdown/functional-tools.md

 ### `get-act-result`

 Retrieves the result of a previously started asynchronous Act.
 If processing is complete, the response contains `status: done` and the stored result.
-If processing is still running or the result file is not available yet, the response contains `status: processing` and a message.
+If processing is still running or its result file is not available yet, the response contains `status: processing` and a message.

 **Input parameters**